-Total Contract

-Unearned and

-Power Supply

-Vendor

-Consolidation

-Deferred Revenue Uninterruptible

-Value

-An aggregation of the value of all the contracts signed during a period and a useful indicator of demand, and near-term business visibility.

-For invoices raised in line with agreed milestones for services yet to be delivered.
+Total Contract Value An aggregation of the value of all the contracts signed during a period and a useful indicator of demand, and near-term business visibility.
+Unearned and Deferred Revenue For invoices raised in line with agreed milestones for services yet to be delivered.
 In other words, it is the amount that has been invoiced although the underlying effort is yet to be expended.

-It is an electrical device that combines surge protection with a battery back-up.

-Variable frequency It is used to regulate the electrical frequency (Hz) of the power supplied to a chiller so that the compressor drive speed and condenser fan speed (air-cooled chillers only) can be controlled

-Variable refrigerant Variable refrigerant flow is an air-conditioning system in which multiple indoor units and a single outdoor flow condensing unit are available.
+Uninterruptible Power Supply It is an electrical device that combines surge protection with a battery back-up.
+Variable frequency drive It is used to regulate the electrical frequency (Hz) of the power supplied to a chiller so that the compressor speed and condenser fan speed (air-cooled chillers only) can be controlled.
+Variable refrigerant flow Variable refrigerant flow is an air-conditioning system in which multiple indoor units and a single outdoor condensing unit are available.
 It is precisely the system's capability that helps to control the amount of refrigerant flowing to the indoor units.

-A strategy to reduce costs and the overheads of managing a large number of vendors.
-Usually entails aggregating work currently outsourced to many small providers, and transferring it to a smaller, select set of winning bidders, Besides cost reduction, clients use this to reduce complexity and accelerate their cloud transformation journeys.
+Vendor Consolidation A strategy to reduce costs and the overheads of managing a large number of vendors.
+Usually entails aggregating work currently outsourced to many small providers, and transferring it to a smaller, select set of winning bidders.
+Besides cost reduction, clients use this to reduce complexity and accelerate their cloud transformation journeys.
 Selecting a single strategic partner with end-to-end capabilities to maintain the legacy estate and support the modernization drives efficiency, accountability and speed.
 Virtual Reality Artificial, computer-generated simulation or recreation of a real-life environment or situation.
 It engages users by offering simulated reality experiences firsthand, primarily by stimulating their vision and hearing.
 Virtualization The abstraction of IT resources - like a server, client, storage or network - that masks the physical nature and boundaries of those resources from the users of those resources.

-Refers to reduction in workforce resulting from employees willingly leaving the organization to pursue other Voluntary Attrition opportunities, spend time with family, or for some other personal reason.

-World Resource World Resource Institute (WRI) Aqueduct is a tool used to evaluate water risks around the world.
-Institute (WRI) Aqueduct

-Zero Waste to Zero Waste to Landfill- It is a specific goal that can be independently verified.
-The common interpretation means Landfill that at least 99 percent of generated waste is diverted away from landfill, i.e. all waste produced is either reused, recycled, composted, or sent to energy recovery.
+Voluntary Attrition Refers to reduction in workforce resulting from employees willingly leaving the organization to pursue other opportunities, spend time with family, or for some other personal reason.
+World Resource Institute (WRI) Aqueduct World Resource Institute (WRI) Aqueduct is a tool used to evaluate water risks around the world.
+Zero Waste to Landfill Zero Waste to Landfill- It is a specific goal that can be independently verified.
+The common interpretation means that at least 99 percent of generated waste is diverted away from landfill, i.e. all waste produced is either reused, recycled, composted, or sent to energy recovery.

 Disclaimer: This glossary is intended to help understand commonly used terms and phrases in this report.
 The explanations are not intended to be technical definitions.
-If the explanations provided here are found to be different from what is described in the Company's
+If the explanations provided here are found to be different from what is described in the Company's periodic financial statements (not limited to Notes to Accounts), then the definition provided in the certified financial statements will prevail.